How to Make a Connection With the Family You Chose

 Since you’ll be a part of each other’s lives for years to come, it’s a good idea to get to know your child’s adoptive parents throughout your pregnancy.
-This will allow you to feel positive in the decision you make.
+This will allow you to feel positive about the decisions you make.

 Here are 4 ways you can connect with the adoptive couple: